National Farmers' Federation: Chief executive officer

 The following people have served as chief executive officer, or another appropriate title, of the National Farmers' Federation:

 Award of Honour

-The NFF Award of Honour recognizes people who have made an important contribution to the NFF and the farming sector.
+The NFF Award of Honour recognises people who have made an important contribution to the NFF and the farming sector.
 These include:

 NFF Congress

 The NFF has run its National Congress four times, in 2009, 2010, 2012 and 2014.
 The two first Congresses focused on modern farming, and adapting to the changing agriculture environment.
 In 2012, the Congress was around understanding, and capitalizing on, the food and fibre boom.
-The theme for the 2014 Congress was 'Producing Our Future'.
+The theme for the 2014 Congress was "Producing Our Future".

-The next Congress will be held in 2016.

 Australian Farmers' Fighting Fund

 The Australian Farmers' Fighting Fund was created in 1985 to provide financial, legal, and professional assistance to farmers.
 The fund was created out of the Mudgenberri dispute in 1985, funded in part by farmers and in part by non-farming businesses.
-The AFFF is governed independently of the NFF and is controlled by a board of trustees, three of which are independent trustees.
+The AFFF is governed independently of the NFF and is controlled by a board of trustees, three of whom are independent trustees.